-What dress do you wear to a vintage themed event that has long sleeves, a high neckline, and long hem?
+What dress can you wear to a vintage themed event that has long sleeves, a high neckline, and long hem?
 This is a common question I receive from a variety of women who have various wants and needs to cover up all or certain parts of her body.
-While vintage clothing is often modest with high necklines and longer sleeves, the vintage reproduction market still caters to younger bodies and smaller sizes with a less is more aesthetic.
+While vintage clothing is often modest with high necklines and longer sleeves, the vintage reproduction market still caters to younger bodies and smaller sizes with a ‘less is more’ aesthetic.
 This makes shopping for modest vintage style dresses very difficult.
 Vintage dresses that are flattering on mature women’s bodies face the same difficulties.
-As I age, I may ooo and aww over many cute vintage reproduction dresses but ultimately I choose a color and design that suits my figure and age better.
+As I age, I may oooh and ahhh over many cute vintage reproduction dresses, but ultimately I choose a color and design that suits my figure and age better.

 1900-1920s Modest Dresses

 The first brand I turn to for vintage inspired modest dresses is Nataya.
-These light, romantic, designs in Small to 3XL are perfect for mature body types and ages.
+These light, romantic, designs range from Small to 3XL and are perfect for mature body types and ages.
 On most dresses, the sheer sleeves come to the elbow and the hem hovers around the ankle or slightly above.
-They are especially popular for weddings, garden tea parties, Titanic themed memorials, Victorian/Edwardian and 1920s events.
-Some design can even spill into the 1930s.
-See the Nataya collection at Wardrobeshop.com
+They are especially popular for weddings, garden tea parties, and Titanic themed memorials, as well as Victorian, Edwardian, and 1920s events.
+Some designs can even spill into the 1930s.
+See the Nataya collection at WardrobeShop.

 1920s and 1930s Modest Vintage Dresses

-For more formal occasions set in the 1920s or early 1930s look no further than Pisarro Nights beaded gowns.
-Not only do they come in a variety of sizes (petite, standard and plus) and colors many also have full sleeves and longer hemlines.
-They do have stretch to them which is a good thing for many women but not all.
-I suggest ordering one to two sizes up from the chart just to be sure it hangs off your body rather than hugs all your curves.
+For more formal occasions set in the 1920s or early 1930s, look no further than Pisarro Nights beaded gowns.
+Not only do they come in a variety of sizes (petite, standard and plus) and colors, but many also have full sleeves and longer hemlines.
+They do have stretch to them, which is a good thing for many women but not all.
+I suggest ordering one to two sizes up from the chart just to be sure it hangs off your body rather than hugging all your curves.

 1940s, 1950s and 1960s Modest Dresses

-If you are a “difficult fit” meaning a large chest with small waist, or square torso without curves or any other combination of non-standard measurements eShakti has the “Custom Size” choice where you can put in your exact measurements and have a dress pattern cut just for you.
-When your package arrives it comes with a card naming all the ladies who drafted your pattern, cut the dress, and sewed it together.
+If you are a “difficult fit,” meaning you have a large chest with small waist, or square torso without curves, or any other combination of non-standard measurements, eShakti has the “Custom Size” choice where you can put in your exact measurements and have a dress pattern cut just for you.
+When your package arrives, it comes with a card naming all the ladies who drafted your pattern, cut the dress, and sewed it together.
 It is a nice touch.

 Tips for Modesty in Vintage Dress

-- Jacket / Wrap – Turn any short sleeve or sleeveless dresses into a long sleeve with the addition of a lightweight jacket, cardigan sweater, shawl or evening wrap.
-Not only do they cover arms well but add some extra fashion styling to otherwise plain dresses.
-For a 1920s look add a fringe kimono jacket.
+- Jacket / Wrap – Turn any short sleeve or sleeveless dresses into a long sleeve with the addition of a lightweight jacket, cardigan sweater, shawl, or evening wrap.
+Not only do they cover arms well, but they also add some extra fashion styling to otherwise plain dresses.
+For a 1920s look, add a fringe kimono jacket.
 1940s and 1950s look good with a cropped or bolero jacket.
-For any decade try a faux fur wrap.
+For any decade, try a faux fur wrap.

 - Gloves – An elbow length sleeve dress can add a touch more coverage with a pair of long gloves.

-- The anti dress – If wearing dresses is a foreign concept to you-you can always go for a pants suit with wide leg chiffon pants and long sleeve tops.
-Some women also combine long skirts with tunic tops for a dressy but not a dress look.
+- The anti dress – If wearing dresses is a foreign concept to you, you can always go for a pants suit with wide leg chiffon pants and long sleeve tops.
+Some women also combine long skirts with tunic tops for a dressy-but-not-dress look.

 Need a modest swimsuit?
 Try modli.co.
-They also now cary a full line of casual dresses and clothing although most are not vintage inspired.
+They also now carry a full line of casual dresses and clothing, although most are not vintage inspired.

 Shop Vintage Mature Dresses, Modest Dresses